nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 ## 06/20/2024 fun, while it lasted...
 So, I shot for the stars again.<br>

-- This GPT-xl, computationally is very large, and then once the program runs, the amount of hardware resources that are being utilized is alot, ahhhh...lot.<br>
+- This GPT2-xl, computationally is very large, and then once the program runs, the amount of hardware resources that are being utilized is alot, ahhhh...lot.<br>

 - After altering locally, `gpt_train.py`, so it uses the `GPT2-xl` version from Huggingface<br> (see `GPT2_xl` within the Project_LLM directory).